No. 6 Washington overcomes slow start in 42-7 win over Beavs (Sep 30, 2017) | FOX Sports

 No. 6 Washington overcomes slow start in 42-7 win over Beavs (Sep 30, 2017)

 CORVALLIS, Ore.
+(AP) Washington quarterback Jake Browning’s performances against Oregon State are part of what will make his already standout career memorable.

-(AP) Jake Browning threw for three touchdowns, Myles Gaskin ran for 113 yards and a score and No. 6 Washington broke open a close game with a 21-point third quarter to beat Oregon State 42-7 on Saturday night.
+Browning threw for three touchdowns, Myles Gaskin ran for 113 yards and a score and the No. 6 Huskies broke open a close game with a 21-point third quarter to beat Oregon State 42-7 on Saturday night.

-Browning completed 26 of 34 passes for 293 yards and had touchdown passes of 5, 15 and 34 yards to Dante Pettis, who had 12 catches for 105 yards.
-Browning has now accounted for 12 touchdowns, 10 passing, in three career games against Oregon State.
+Browning completed 26 of 34 passes for 293 yards and had touchdown throws of 5, 15 and 34 yards to Dante Pettis , who had 12 catches for 105 yards.
+Browning has accounted for 12 touchdowns, 10 passing, in three career games against Oregon State.

+”I think we were a couple plays in the first half from really opening it up.
+And that kind of happened in the second half,” Browning said.

-The Huskies finished with 509 yards after struggling to get going initially.
+The Huskies finished with 509 yards after struggling initially to get going.

+”Sometimes it doesn’t go how you want it to go,” Washington coach Chris Petersen said. ”We talked about playing four quarters and the second half.
+We want to be a second-half team anyway.
+You don’t want to win games in the first half.
+You can get off to good starts in the first half, and so I think the kids know that and they pride themselves in that.”

 Washington’s defense was smothering, holding Oregon State (1-4, 0-2) to 184 yards and eight first downs.
 The Beavers didn’t cross Washington’s 45 until the final six minutes.